demitry/sqlserver-advanced/SqlAdv.md

 vs.

-**Window Functions** - allow to retaint all row delails while perfirming the same type of aggregate calculations. sum or count
+**Window Functions** - allow to retain all row details while performing the same type of aggregate calculations. sum or count

 ```sql
 use AdventureWorks2019;